BUMETCS673/project-teamfirst/team.md

 Add a paragraph about yourself here...

 ### 6. Jordany Arnaud
-My name is Jordany.
-I currently reside in Orlando, FL, but I am originally from Haiti.
+Hi, I currently reside in Orlando, FL, but I am originally from Haiti.
 This class is the final step to completing my MS in Software Development Program.
 I have been working as a Software developer for about  9 years.
 I am excited to collaborate with all of you , especially the members of Team 1.

 ## Acknowledgments
 This project is created for educational purposes and as an assignment for the MET CS673 course.